Skip to content

 Students gain a wide range of transferable skills essential to the role of a support worker and select from one of the following strands to further strengthen their learning:

-A key benefit of this programme is the flexibility in how it is delivered.
-Students study face-to-face with tutors and their peers two days a week and have three days for independent study or placement.
+A key benefit of this programme is its flexibility in delivery.
+Students studying at our Hamilton campus study face-to-face with tutors and their peers two days a week and have three days for independent study or placement. Ōtorohanga students will study one day face to face and one day in a virtual classroom with tutors and their peers and have three days for independent study or placement.
 For those already employed in a health care support role, this programme can be undertaken online.

 Students will undertake 200 practicum hours in a work setting relevant to their selected strand to apply their knowledge and skills, enhance their learning, and develop professional practice.

-We welcome all new students with an induction at our Hamilton City Campus at the start of the programme.
+We welcome all new students with an induction at the start of the programme.

 View programme modules